 EXTENSIVE ARCHIVE HOLDING INFORMATION ON OVER 1800 SIGHTINGS

-All the information and data we gather is put together on the National Seahorse Database which is held at the trust’s headquarters and it contains pictures, maps and reports of seahorses all around the UK.
-This extensive archive holds in excess of 1800 sightings and has allowed us to collate all the information into reports some of which are downloadable from this site on this page
+All the information and data we gather is put together on the National Seahorse Database which is held at the Trust’s headquarters.
+It contains pictures, maps and reports of seahorses from all around the UK.
+This extensive archive holds in excess of 1800 sightings and has allowed us to collate all the information into reports, some of which are downloadable on this page

 (please note they have full copyright on them).

-The database is growing and evolving all the time and is a very useful tool to allow us to see how seahorses are behaving over a long period of time and to be able to submit information to the authorities which will allow better protecting for seahorses and their environment.
+The database is growing and evolving all the time and is a very useful tool to allow us to see how seahorses are behaving over a long period of time.
+It also means we can submit information to the authorities, which will allow better protection for seahorses and their environment.

 THESE CLICKABLE LINKS BELOW ARE INFORMATIVE DOWNLOADABLE DOCUMENTS WITH FURTHER INFORMATION